Cloudbox/autoscan/README.md

 We have not finished all work on Autoscan yet, and are still working on some things.

-The major feature which is currently MIA:

-- Google Drive monitoring (Shared Drives exclusively)

 Some small things we are still working on:

 - Automating the testing of the processor's business logic